 You will often find in life that there are broadly speaking 2 different types of people; those that typically enjoy their 9-5 jobs, with the benefit of taking an annual holiday somewhere nice, but never really push their potential to the full limit, and then those that will stop at nothing to succeed and what they regard as being successful, and for them everything is all about “making it” in life.
 My observation is that you have to follow certain essential tips to succeed in life.

 Those I know and have worked with that want to succeed have a certain picture/vision in their head of what that success looks like.
 They know what they want, they just need to get there.
 There is only one problem, and it’s a big one, not everyone understands what it truly takes to get there.

-I have listed below what I believe are some of the requirements it takes to further succeed in life.
+I have listed below what I believe are some of the essential tips succeed in life.

 Those that genuinely want to make it in life, will stay in when everyone else is out, they get up whilst everyone is sleeping.
-They simply find the time, and make sacrifices.
+They simply find the time, and make sacrifices to succeed.
 This doesn’t mean that you can never go out, or that you have to get up at 5am every day, however whilst you’re upskilling, upgrading and working on yourself you will have to.

 You simply cannot have a million dollar dream based on a minimum wage work ethic – it’s impossible.
 I have always believed that the best way to be successful is to do more of the parts of the job that everyone else hates or finds difficult, as that then gives me an advantage.